bunnegirl/bunnegirl.solutions/index.md

 i'm mae, host of a plural system, the other people here are bunne, who's a little young, and sammy, who's a little angry.

-we are survivors of [csa]{title="childhood sexual assault"}, emotional abuse & neglect and bullying. we're autistic, have adhd and most likely cptsd and possibly bpd, tho we're undiagnosed because life sucks like that.
+we are survivors of [csa]{title="childhood sexual assault"}, emotional abuse & neglect and bullying. we're autistic, have adhd, cptsd and bpd, because life sucks like that.

-i'm very anxious around groups of people, and rejection sensitive.
+i'm very anxious around groups of people, and rejection sensitive, tho we're doing a lot better with that.

 ## bunne